Reliable Deck Repairs for Solms Homes

 Will homeowners insurance cover deck repair?

 The best step is to read your policy carefully and speak with your insurer.
 You’ll want to be clear on your deductible and policy restrictions before submitting a claim.
-If you’re uncertain whether your deck’s damage qualifies, a contractor can offer proof of the cause that could strengthen your case with the insurer.
+If you’re uncertain whether your deck’s damage is eligible, a contractor can offer proof of the cause that could strengthen your case with the insurer.

 How much should deck repairs cost?

-The price of repairing a deck depends on many factors based on the damage involved, materials selected, and local labor costs.
+Deck repair pricing can range significantly based on the damage involved, materials selected, and local labor costs.
 Smaller jobs like swapping boards, securing railings, or applying new stain often range from $200 to $600.

-The final price depends heavily on whether you choose wood or composite, the size of the deck, and site accessibility.
+Pricing is also influenced by material type, total deck size, and how easy the deck is to access.
 Choosing a licensed pro often costs more than a handyman, yet provides code compliant, longer lasting results.

 Can a handyman repair a deck?